AnyChart/docs.anychart.com/Graphics/Virtual_DOM.md

 Document is an abstraction of the root node, while getElementById, parentNode and removeChild are methods from HTML DOM API.

 The HTML DOM is always tree-structured, and it is the nature of the structure of any HTML document.
 Tree-like structures can be traversed easily.
-But, unfortunately, easily doesn’t always mean quickly.
+But, unfortunately, easily doesn't always mean quickly.
 Libraries like React provide a Virtual DOM for working with HTML DOM.

 The Virtual DOM is an abstraction of the HTML DOM, it is lightweight and it is detached from the browser-specific implementation details.
 It is worth noticing that since the DOM itself is an abstraction, the virtual DOM is an abstraction of an abstraction.